Park Ji-yeon: Early life and education

-Park was born in Seoul, South Korea, on June 7, 1993, from a Korean family.
+Park was born in Seoul, South Korea, on June 7, 1993 to an ethnic Korean family.
 She briefly attended Hyehwa Girls' High School and graduated from Lila Art High School in 2012.
 She didn't attend university to focus on her career.

 Career

 2007–2009: Career beginning and T-ara

 She and Hahm Eun-jung are the only two members of T-ara to be trained in acting.
 Instead, the two switched over to singing despite their original intentions.

 Park has expressed an interest in modeling.
-In 2007, when she was 15 years old, she was featured in several pictorials and advertisements for clothing company Smart with Korean boy band SHINee.
+In 2008, when she was 15 years old, she was featured in several pictorials and advertisements for clothing company Smart with Korean boy band SHINee.
 She collaborated with Davichi and SeeYa on the digital single "Women's Generation", which was released in May 2009, making her the first member of T-ara to appear in public.
 She appeared in SG Wannabe's music videos "I Love You" and "Crybaby" from their 2009 album, Gift from SG Wannabe.
 Early on, the Korean media dubbed her as "Little Kim Tae-hee" due to her close resemblance to Kim.
 Park auditioned at the Mnet Casting System and joined the company in 2008.
 She subsequently debuted with T-ara on July 29, 2009.

 2007–2013: Acting debut and breakthrough

 In 2007, Park starred in Lobbyist.
+The following year, she starred in Ae-ja and Min-ja.
+On May 22, 2009, it was announced that Jiyeon would make her film debut with a supporting role in Gas Station 2.
+However, on June 22, her label, CCM, confirmed that she had withdrawn from the project due to scheduling conflicts.

-In 2008 Park starred in Ae-ja and Min-ja, in 2009 Park starred in Possessed,in 2009-2010 Park starred in High Kick!
+In 2009 Park starred in Soul.
+The same year, Park starred in High Kick!
 2, In 2010, Park starred in Master of Study, a Korean screen adaptation of Japanese manga Dragon Zakura.
 That same year, she played the leading role in horror film Death Bell 2: Bloody Camp and starred in the youth drama Jungle Fish 2.
+On December 29, 2009, the actress was rushed to the emergency room in Seoul due to schedule overload.

 In October 2010, Park became the host for MBC's Show!
 Music Core, alongside Bae Suzy, Choi Min-ho and Onew.
 She also became a cast member of SBS's variety show Heroes.
 In 2011, Park was cast in the Korean dub of the animated film, Gnomeo and Juliet.

-In 2012, she was cast in the teen drama Dream High 2, starring Kang So-ra, GOT7's JB and Jin-young, 2AM's Jinwoon, SISTAR's Hyolyn, and Park Seo-joon.
+In 2012, she was cast in the teen drama Dream High 2, starring Kang So-ra, Got7's JB and Jin-young, 2AM's Jinwoon, Sistar's Hyolyn, and Park Seo-joon.